MariaBlanco4/ISOFT2-2021-A02/README.md

-And without access like no other user we can access the statistics
+And without access like no other user we can access the statisticsç

  ![estadisticas](https://user-images.githubusercontent.com/72667996/102995998-85260c80-4522-11eb-8479-013cc3b0c851.png)